jpfyoder/pt-arqmath/README.md

 This code is provided to make getting started with ARQMath Task 1 (Answer Retrieval) a bit easier.
 The rest of this document covers:

 * Installation of the git package
-* Getting started
+* Getting started: Indexing
+* Search and evaluation using the ARQMath collection
 * Important notes (especially for CSCI 539 students)
-* Search and evaluation using the full ARQMath collection
+* Acknowledgements and Author information

 ## Installation